 His writing activities also led him over 40 years to build up a private library with about 5,000 books, mostly on the subject of the Mediterranean region.
 The library consists of books in German (60 %), Greek (30 %) and French (10 %).

-Bequest from and Library of Hans Koch
+Library of Hans Koch

 Library of Carl Patsch

 The scholar Carl Patsch (1865–1945) initially worked in Sarajevo, where he established the Bosnian-Herzegovinian Institute of Balkan Studies in 1904.
 In 1921, he succeeded Konstantin Josef Jirečeks at the University of Vienna.
-His 1,400-volume library, acquired in 1956 by the Institute for Southeast European Studies (today the Institute for East and Southeast European Studies), mainly consists of literature on the regions of the Western part of the Balkan Peninsula.
+His 1,400-volume library, acquired in 1956 by the Institute for Southeast European Studies (today the Leibniz Institute for East and Southeast European Studies), mainly consists of literature on the regions of the Western part of the Balkan Peninsula.

 Library of Franz von Scheiger

-In 1962, the library of the Institute for Southeast European Studies (today the Institute for East and Southeast European Studies) acquired the 500-volume bequest of the engineer and diplomat Franz von Scheiger (1891–1960).
+In 1962, the library of the Institute for Southeast European Studies (today the Leibniz Institute for East and Southeast European Studies) acquired the 500-volume bequest of the engineer and diplomat Franz von Scheiger (1891–1960).
 The focus of his collection was on the history of Albania and its neighboring countries.
 The collection also included numismatic literature.

 Library of Fritz Valjavec